Visualization for Human-Centered AI Tools: Motivating HCAI Tools

 \subsection{TimeFork}

-TimeFork~\cite{DBLP:conf/chi/BadamZSEE16} is a mixed-initiative visual analytics system for temporal prediction in time-series data, with a demonstration for the stock market (Figure~\ref{fig:timefork}).
-The goal is to complement the capabilities of the human analyst by enabling them to provide key insights for ``what-if'' scenarios for how a specific time series or group of time series might develop in the future, and then have a large-scale temporal prediction model ``fill in the blanks'' by suggesting what the remaining series would do in response.
-In other words, the tool leverages the \textbf{strengths} of humans---lateral thinking and creative insight---by having them make point decisions about the future development of a stock and then make up for their \textbf{weaknesses}---raw computation for a large number of other stocks---using the automatic prediction model.
+TimeFork~\cite{DBLP:conf/chi/BadamZSEE16} is a visual analytics system for temporal prediction in time-series data, with a demonstration for the stock market (Figure~\ref{fig:timefork}).
+As a mixed-initiative system that emphasizes direct human interaction and agency---rather than autonomous operation---TimeFork exemplifies the human-centered subset of mixed-initiative systems we defined in Section~\ref{sec:basic_req}.
+The goal is to complement the capabilities of the human analyst by enabling them to provide key insights for ``what-if'' scenarios for how a specific time series or group of time series might develop in the future, and then have a large-scale temporal prediction model suggest what the remaining series would do in response.
+The tool leverages the strengths of humans---lateral thinking and creative insight---by having them make point decisions about the future development of a stock and then make up for their weaknesses---raw computation for a large number of other stocks---using automatic prediction.

-Our evaluation asked 13 participants to invest virtual money into a stock market portfolio at four points during a six-month period in 2014 and 2015.
-In one condition, they did this task manually with no support; in another, they used TimeFork.
-Finally, we compared their performance to the fully automatic method, where no user intervention was allowed.
-Our findings showed that participants performed the best in terms of portfolio value and overall investment strategy when using TimeFork---i.e., when preserving \textit{both} user control and benefit from AI support---than when using fully manual or fully automatic decision-making.
-In particular, our findings showed TimeFork yielding robust performance in situations with poor predictive performance by the automated model.
+The evaluation asked 13 participants to invest virtual money into a stock market portfolio at four points during a six-month period in 2014 and 2015.
+The findings showed that participants performed the best in terms of portfolio value and overall investment strategy when using TimeFork---i.e., when preserving \textit{both} user control and benefit from AI support---than when using fully manual or fully automatic decision-making.
+In particular, the findings showed TimeFork yielding robust performance in situations with poor predictive performance by the automated model.
 This means that the idea of complementing the user with an AI model also works in the other way; complementing weaknesses of the AI model with the user.